 Student pilot dies from injuries in Wauwatosa plane crash

 WAUWATOSA, Wis.
-(AP) — A student pilot who crashed his small plane in a Wauwatosa neighborhood has died, authorities said Monday.
+(AP) - Authorities say a student pilot who crashed his small plane in a Wauwatosa neighborhood has died.

-It was Perelman's first solo flight, according to Wauwatosa police.
-The pilot told the control tower he was having engine trouble prior to the crash, police said.
+Wauwatosa police say Perelman told the control tower he was having engine trouble prior to the crash.

+A family member told the Milwaukee County Medical Examiner’s Office that it was not Perelman’s first solo flight, as was stated in the initial press release.

 The National Transportation Safety Board is investigating the crash.